 This summer we will continue to investigate the links between art and science through a series of creative explorations in journals.
-This class will be open to students age 12 to 18, and for the first time we will offer a separate section to adults.
+This class will be open to students age 12 to 18, and we will offer a separate section to adults.

 Participants will learn methods of observing and noting that may allow them to have a different experience of their proximate environment and see things that they may not have noticed before, or look differently and more deeply at plants and animals that are familiar.

-Though these explorations will be mostly independent, there will be two forty minute virtual meetings per week for the teenagers.
+Though these explorations will be mostly independent, there will be two forty minute virtual meetings per week for the teenagers, as well as two forty minute virtual meetings per week for the adults.
 This will give participants an opportunity to share work with one another, ask questions, and discuss findings.
-Adult participants will receive creative prompts via email, and will have one virtual class with artist Hara Woltz.

 Field journals are used to note observations of the natural world.